-This research supports a multidisciplinary collaboration to develop non-invasive THz time-domain imaging, for both digitalization and characterization purposes.
+Furthermore, we work on a multidisciplinary effort to develop non-invasive THz time-domain imaging, for both digitization and characterization purposes.

 Mosaics are beautiful decorative artworks created by using ancient and complex techniques.
 These compositions are built by sophisticated engineering based on the overlapping of several strata mutually interacting.
 The external surface is made of tesserae (little pieces of stones, glass, cotto but also gems and shells) that are nested in a layer of mortar.
 Under the decorative strata, a series of layers of preparation allows the mosaic to be glued to the support.
 The complexity of this heterogeneous system makes its conservation an open challenge for restorers and materials scientists.
 Thus, an in-depth study of all the materials used for the creation of mosaics is clearly necessary.
 Optical and electron microscopy coupled with spectroscopic and X-ray techniques are elective approaches in order to characterize both the tesserae and the mortars.
 These analyses allow for gaining fundamental information to understand the technology used and the provenance of the materials that compose mosaics.
 This in-depth knowledge is necessary to design ideal preservation approaches and to rationally create innovative formulations for long-lasting conservation.